Ambitious Card

 Effect

-The Ambitious Card is a classic magic trick where a spectator selects a card, signs it, and returns it to the deck.
-The magician then repeatedly places the card into the middle of the deck, only for it to rise to the top each time.
-The routine often ends with a final, impossible reveal, such as the card appearing in the magician's pocket or another unexpected location.
+The Ambitious Card is a classic card magic routine.
+A spectator selects a card and returns it to the deck.
+The magician then repeatedly places the card into the middle of the deck.
+Each time, the card defies logic and rises back to the top.
+The effect is a visual and engaging display of a card that will not stay lost.

 Full details